Wucinni/Bachelor-Project/README.md

 You will need the latest Python version available, preferably 3.10 which this project was created in.

-The models used from Keras library run on CPU by default, if you want a faster training time you need to have Tensorflow CUDA and a GPU with support.
+The models used from Keras library runs on CPU by default, if you want a faster training time you need to have Tensorflow CUDA and a GPU with support.

 :warning: Last implementation of TensorFlow with GPU support on windows was tensorflow 2.10.